ashwin-maurya/ashwin-maurya/README.md

 # Hi, I'm Ashwin
 - I'm a developer, in my final year degree.
-- Have been working with startups for over 2 years.
-- I’ve worked extensively with TypeScript, React, NextJs and few other JS frameworks.
-- I enjoy building clean, responsive UI.
+I have been working with startups for over 2 years. ’ve worked extensively with TypeScript, React, NextJs and few other JS frameworks.
+Love building clean, responsive UI.

 ### You can reach out to me on:
 ashwinmaurya30@gmail.com